robyvandamme/dotadr/README.md

 You can choose to not include a variable, in that case it is simply ignored.

-In order for the superseding functionality to work you will need to keep the `"Status: xxxx"` section more or less intact.
+In order for the superseding functionality to work you will need to keep the `"* Status: xxxx"` section in the template more or less intact.
 See below for more information.

 ### Superseding a Decision Record